kevinamiri/Instructgpt-prompts/readme.md

 What's an alternative way to express the following text:
 Can you condense the following passage into a few sentences:
 Write a brief retelling of the following text:
-Can you rewrite the following passage in a more concise way:
+Rewrite the following passage in a more concise way:
 What's a different way to phrase the following text:
 ```

-### Extract data from a passage:
+#### Extract data from a passage:

 ```
 Extract the [concept/topic] from the given passage: